-A completed application for matriculation consists of the application form, official college transcripts of all past undergraduate and graduate work, letters of recommendation as required by the individual department, and, in some instances, test scores, i.e., the GRE, GMAT, TOEFL, and, in some programs, an interview or audition.
+A completed application for matriculation consists of the completed and submitted online application, official college transcripts of all past undergraduate and graduate work, letters of recommendation as required by the individual department, and, in some instances, test scores, i.e., the GRE, GMAT, TOEFL, G-NAT, OPI and, in some programs, an interview or audition.
 The number of recommendations required, the topic(s) and format of the application essay, the particular test required, and whether or not a personal interview or audition is required can be determined by referring to the portions of this bulletin that describe the individual graduate programs.

 Admission to matriculated status requires review by the particular department the applicant wishes to enter.
 Only completed applications are put forward for faculty review.

 Last modified: 8/4/2015